kshedden/randomization/README.md

 3. Navigate to https://console.cloud.google.com to create a project.
 More detailed instructions are [here](https://cloud.google.com/appengine/docs/go/gettingstarted/uploading).
-At this page you will be able to choose an application id that will become part of the URL of your web application.
+At this page you will choose an application id that will become part of the URL of your web application.

 4. Edit the "app.yaml" file in the `src` directory of your local copy of the randomization source code.
 Replace "randomization" in the